 Row 1

 HDC in 3rd ch from hook.
-HDC in all 59 sts.
-The beginning ch 2 also counts as a stitch so you should have 60 sts total.
+HDC in the remaining 64 sts.
+The beginning ch 2 also DOES COUNT as a stitch so you should have 65 sts total for the row.
 CH 2 and turn.

 Row 2